 Wisconsin VA uses alternate therapies to reduce opioid use

-TOMAH, Wis.
-(AP) — A veterans affairs hospital in Wisconsin is using nontraditional therapies for pain and mental health as officials seek to address problems with over-prescribing medication at the facility.
+A Veterans Affairs hospital in Wisconsin is using nontraditional therapies for pain and mental health as officials continue to address problems with over-prescribing medication at the facility.

 News At Other State Sites:

-Note: - UPDATE: Missing man found safe5 hours ago